-The systems at the peak of the artificial intelligence approach to speech understanding in the 1970s: Hearsay [6] and HWIM [26] operated using symbolic processing paradigms which remain familiar and comfortable within cognitive science today: independent knowledge sources containing production rules, distinctions between long-term and working memory, and management systems for setting rule-firing priority with little attempt at knowledge integration or optimisation.
+The systems at the peak of the artificial intelligence approach to speech understanding in the 1970s: Hearsay (Erman & Lesser, 1979) and HWIM (Wolf & Woods, 1979) operated using symbolic processing paradigms which remain familiar and comfortable within cognitive science today: independent knowledge sources containing production rules, distinctions between long-term and working memory, and management systems for setting rule-firing priority with little attempt at knowledge integration or optimisation.
 Thus Hearsay and HWIM, unlike later systems, could be both engineering implementations and acceptable cognitive accounts of human word recognition.

-The development of the Harpy system [14] is usually taken as a watershed in recognition systems development.
+The development of the Harpy system (Lowerre & Reddy, 1979) is usually taken as a watershed in recognition systems development.
 Harpy was the first large vocabulary continuous speech recognition (LVCSR) system of reasonable performance, and it achieved its success by making a significant break with the architectures of Hearsay and HWIM.
 Harpy replaced multiple knowledge sources with an integrated network of spectral templates, and rule firing by graph search.
-Harpy was influential because it showed that good recognition performance relied more on good engineering than on good quality linguistic knowledge.
+Harpy was influential because it showed that good recognition performance could be achieved through good engineering without good quality linguistic knowledge.
 However the use of pattern recognition algorithms formally outside the domain of artificial intelligence had other consequences: it threatened to split the field into those that would accept any computational framework for recognition providing it would do the job from those that sought an explanation of human processing using familiar symbolic manipulation.

 The potentially explosive consequences of such a split were not lost on two prominent scientists of that period.
 Both Alan Newell and Dennis Klatt studied Harpy to try to deduce lessons for a theory of human processing.
-Klatt's analysis lead to a cognitive model called LAFS (Lexical Access from Spectra) [11], while Newell's led to an attempt to link Harpy's integrated search into the AI paradigm of production systems (and thereby absorb Harpy's success back into the conventional AI paradigm) [19].
+Klatt's analysis lead to a cognitive model called LAFS (Lexical Access from Spectra; Klatt, 1980), while Newell's led to an attempt to link Harpy's integrated search into the AI paradigm of production systems, and thereby to absorb Harpy's success back into the conventional AI paradigm (Newell, 1980).

 It is probably fair to say that neither of these attempts at bridge-building across the engineering/cognitive-psychology divide was acceptable to either side.
 LAFS was never a successful implementation, nor taken seriously as a cognitive model.
 Newell's attempt to reestablish the dominance of production systems did not lead to an AI implementation of Harpy, nor to cognitive studies based on production systems.
-Donald Norman [20] is particularly scathing about both attempts.
+Donald Norman (1980) is particularly scathing about both attempts.
 His main criticisms are important because we will claim later in this article that they have been largely addressed in the intervening period.

-Norman's criticisms of Harpy (or its derivatives) as a cognitive model can be summarised as:
+Norman's criticisms of Harpy as a cognitive model can be summarised as:

 - 1. Harpy's performance, though better than knowledge-based systems, was still considerably worse than a human. - 2.
-Harpy's architecture was only one of many potential architectures for speech recognition (Reddy had estimated that there were over 1,000,000 possible architectures [23]) so that the importance of its specific structure could not be stated. - 3.
+Harpy's architecture was only one of many potential architectures for speech recognition.
+Reddy (1980) had estimated that there were over 1,000,000 possible architectures, so that the importance of its specific structure could not be stated. - 3.
 Harpy did not show how higher level linguistic constraints relating to syntax, meaning or discourse could be incorporated in the search.